ikalchev/HAP-python/README.md

         temp_sensor_service = loader.get_serv_loader().get("TemperatureSensor")
         self.add_service(temp_sensor_service)

+    @AsyncAcessory.run_at_interval(3)  # Run this method every 3 seconds
-    def run(self):
+    async def run(self):
         """We override this method to implement what the accessory will do when it is started.
 An accessory is started and stopped from the AccessoryDriver.

-        It might be convenient to use the Accessory's run_sentinel, which is a threading.Event object which is set when the accessory should stop running.

-        In this example, we wait 3 seconds to see if the run_sentinel will be set and if not, we set the current temperature to a random number.
+        We set the current temperature to a random number.
+The decorator runs this method every 3 seconds.
         """
-        while not self.run_sentinel.wait(3):
         self.temp_char.set_value(random.randint(18, 26))

     def stop(self):
-        """We override this method to clean up any resources or perform final actions, as this is called by the AccessoryDriver when the Accessory is being stopped (it is called right after run_sentinel is set).
+        """We override this method to clean up any resources or perform final actions, as this is called by the AccessoryDriver when the Accessory is being stopped.
         """
         print("Stopping accessory.")

+### Synchronouse accessory - run method is in a thread
+class SyncTemperatureSensor(Accessory):
+    """Everything is same as in the TemperatureSensor, apart from the run method which is not async.
+    """

+    @Accessory.run_at_interval(3)
+    def run(self):
+        self.temp_char.set_value(random.randint(18, 26))
 ```

 ## Integrating non-compatible devices <a name="HttpAcc"></a>